Sujan-lab-cell/Sujan-lab-cell/README.md

 Currently exploring deep learning, computer vision, and multilingual AI systems through hands-on projects ranging from landslide detection using satellite imagery to question generation from multilingual text and speech.

-Lately focused on model development, data-centric AI, and strengthening my foundations in algorithms, mathematics, and Japanese language learning.
+Lately focused on , Robotics ,Automotation and ROS2  also model development, data-centric AI, and strengthening my foundations in algorithms, mathematics, and Japanese language learning.

 ---